My Thoughts on "The Furious" (2025)

 I’ve reviewed the second one on the blog a few weeks ago back in May, and I haven’t written a full review of the first one either on the blog or on DeviantART, which I return to every once in a while.
 I don’t go back as often as I used to because I’m all in on this blog and my YouTube channels, which I’ve just being reuploading old videos that I had in my possession that got deleted off of YouTube for whatever reason and I want to preserve.
 And I post Community Posts to give updates on my blog and provide links 🔗 to my latest posts.
 Plus, DeviantART recently imposed a limit on the amount of photos you can download off the website.
 You’re limited to just 10 downloads per week if you’re using the free version, and you have to buy the premium membership (which is basically a subscription service) to get more downloads.
 I know, it’s bullshit 😑.
 How dare they take a feature that had been free and unlimited for most of the website’s existence, and then put a cap on it and put the rest of it behind a payroll just to get you to buy their bullshit subscription service.
 You don’t entice people to pay for your subscription service by taking away a feature that was already free and came with a standard free account, you entice them with features that they don’t already have.

 DeviantART has no idea how to advertise their premium memberships and they don’t know how to get people to pay real money 💵 to buy it and keep paying for it every month.
 Because of this limit on the number of downloads per week, there are only certain photos I can download in any given week and I can download every so often.
 And because I kind of stay away from the website nowadays.
 As much I don’t like to jump on hate bandwagons when it comes to websites or services I use, I do have to agree with the general sentiment among DeviantART users that the website is getting worse, and is becoming less fun and attractive to use.
 Especially since the website is getting flooded with AI slop, which the DeviantART admins are encouraging since they rolled out their own AI image generator.
-It’s driving people away from the site.
-People who on the platform for years are now quietly leaving, ensuring DeviantART will die a slow and quiet death.
-YouTube is gearing to roll out their own AI video generator sometime in the future, and I guarantee when that happens the site will become even more flooded with AI slop than it is, and it will become attractive to use.
-But unlike DeviantART, YouTube is able to get away with it because it owns a near monopoly on the video sharing and content creation market.
-Every time there’s an alternative to YouTube that emerges, it immediately shuts down or it gets cooped by political extremists.
-Usually far-right extremists.
-That’s what happened to BitChute and that’s what happened to Rumble.

 In fact, I think Rumble was always meant for right-wing extremists, since that’s where all the far-right content creators who got kicked off of YouTube go to post their hatred.
 So if you aren’t a right-wing extremist, if you’re more on the Left or if you’re in the center, YouTube’s pretty much all you got.
 A viable alternative to YouTube has yet to materialize.
 And no TikTok doesn’t count.
 As big as TikTok is, as much as it has dominated the news and the conversation and as much as people insist that it is the future of news and political discourse, it’s still dwarfed by YouTube by a significant margin.
 It’s not going to replace YouTube, not anytime soon.
 But, it doesn’t matter, there’s nothing that will get me to start using TikTok or its alternative, RedNote and making short form content.
 I never use TikTok or RedNote.
 I don’t care.
 YouTube could go under tomorrow and I still wouldn’t download either app on my phone 📱.
 The world can go on without DeviantART, but it can’t go on without YouTube, including movie studios because it’s where they post all of their trailers.
 That’s where Lionsgate uploaded the trailer to this movie.
 Though I didn’t see the trailer on YouTube the first time, I saw it in the movie theater when I went to go see Mortal Kombat II 🐉 (2026).
 Since, it’s an R rated martial arts movie 🥋 as well.
 The kind of people who went to see that would probably go see this one as well, and they probably will if they haven’t already.

 It was also produced by Bill Kong, a Hong Kong producer 🇭🇰 known for producing such hit films as Crouching Tiger, Hidden Dragon 🐅🐉, the wuxia film directed by Ang Lee and starring Chow Yun-fat and Michelle Yeoh, as well as Hero (2002) directed by Zhang Yimou and starring Jet Li, House of Flying Daggers 🗡️, Curse of the Golden Flower 🌼, and Lust, Caution ⚠️, another Ang Lee film.
-I also heard from an interview he did while on the press tour for this movie, I think it was on Jet Li’s podcast 🎙️, So Bet It, or it was on another podcast 🎙️, that he produced Fearless, another wushu movie starring Jet Li, but the Wikipedia page doesn’t say anything about that, so I can’t confirm the veracity of that claim.
+I also heard from an interview he did while on the press tour for this movie, I think it was on Jet Li’s podcast 🎙️, So Bet It, or it was on another podcast 🎙️, that he produced Fearless (2006), another wushu movie starring Jet Li, but the Wikipedia page doesn’t say anything about that, so I can’t confirm the veracity of that claim.

 Point is, he likes producing Asian movies that actually appeal to western audiences.
 Crouching Tiger, Hidden Dragon 🐅🐉 was a huge hit when it came out, especially for a movie of its type back then, and it loved by critics and audiences alike.
 I’ve never seen it, but I’ve heard great things about it.
 I know my parents and my grandma like, or at least my mom and my grandma like it.
 I don’t know if my dad likes it.
 I wonder though, how many people know that movie was directed by the same guy ♂︎ who directed Hulk (2003).
-I bet a lot of the people who like Sense and Sensibility don’t know that it was directed by the same guy ♂︎ who directed Hulk (2003).
-I bet in some cases, this guy ♂︎ directed a mom and big sister's favorite movie and a little brother's favorite movie.
+I bet a lot of the people who like Sense and Sensibility (1995) don’t know that it was directed by the same guy ♂︎ who directed Hulk (2003).
+I bet in some cases, this guy ♂︎ directed a mom and a big sister's favorite movie and a little brother's favorite movie.

-Ang Lee also directed Brokeback Mountain ⛰️, which is probably the movie he's best known for besides Hulk (2003) and maybe Life of Pi, and won him a lot of favors with the LGBTQ+ community 🏳️🌈.
+Ang Lee also directed Brokeback Mountain ⛰️, which is probably the movie he's best known for besides Crouching Tiger, Hidden Dragon 🐅🐉, Hulk (2003), and maybe Life of Pi, and won him a lot of favors with the LGBTQ+ community 🏳️🌈.
 He directed another LGBTQ+ classic 🏳️🌈, The Wedding Banquet, which focused on the Taiwanese gay scene 🇹🇼⚣, specifically a couple of Taiwanese gay men 🇹🇼⚣ (or rather one Taiwanese gay man 🇹🇼⚣ and one American gay man 🇺🇸⚣), since you know, Ang Lee is Taiwanese 🇹🇼.
 He can do it all.
 You better believe that they used the fact that it was produced by the same person who produced Crouching Tiger, Hidden Dragon 🐅🐉 in the movie’s marketing.
 At least on the poster.

 Even at the end when Rainy is with that boy ♂︎ with the limp, her father is unconscious on the street, and Paklung is right there looking over them, ready to kill them, I thought she was going to start fighting him next.
 Use all that kung fu 🥋 she learned from her dad.
 That would’ve taken this movie up to a whole other level of ridiculous, which the filmmakers were clearly not willing to do.
 As many unrealistic things there are in this movie, as much of a heightened reality this takes place in, they still wanted it to be gritty and be somewhat grounded in reality, even though this movie really isn’t as grounded in reality as you would think just by watching the trailer.
 And having a kid not only fight the main bad guy, but actually win is just way too silly at least for them.
 Before I saw the movie, I kept seeing people compare this movie to The Raid, like that was only comparison everyone wanted to make, or the only comparison they could make, that it was like the Raid movies.
 One comment I saw on the trailer just straight up said that this was the closest thing to a Raid 3 that we might ever get.

 But again, despite featuring both Joe Taslim and Yayan Ruhian, this movie isn’t really like The Raid or The Raid 2: Berandal, at least to me.
-It’s more like The Night Comes for Us, which stars Joe Taslim and Iko Uwais, the main star of the Raid movies, but it doesn’t feature Yayan Ruhian.
-Tonally, subject matter wise, violence wise, and temperament, it’s much more The Night Comes for Us than The Raid.
+It’s more like The Night Comes for Us, which stars Joe Taslim and Iko Uwais, the main star of the Raid movies, but doesn’t feature Yayan Ruhian.
+Tonally, subject matter wise, violence wise, and temperamentally, it’s much more The Night Comes for Us than The Raid.
 The Night Comes for Us is a very angry and aggressive film, even more so than The Raid 2, which was also a lot angrier and aggressive than the first film.
 It’s also very raw, and this movie has a lot of that same anger, aggression, and rawness.
 Which is fitting since it’s about a father trying to get his daughter back from these human traffickers who took her, and he’s angry 😡 and he just wants to kill them all.
 Any parent would feel that way, and I feel like a lot of parents would go on the same journey that Wang goes on, and would go to the same lengths that Wang goes to save his daughter.
 And I’m sure any angry parent 😡 trying to rescue their child from human traffickers would want to kill every last one of them before, after, or while they were trying to rescue their child.
 They would just want to murder every last one of these vile people.

 Like I’m sure the parents of any of the Epstein victims who caught Jeffery Epstein and Ghislaine Maxwell or one of their underlings in the act trying to kidnap their daughter, they would want to just murder their asses to get her back.
 So, Wang’s rage 😡 throughout is understandable, the movie manages his temperament.
 It makes him instantly identifiable, especially for any parent, and makes him easily to root for him.
 You are on his side the entire time.
 Any movie that can get you to sympathize and empathize with its protagonist and root for them and want them to succeed against all odds has done its job.
 Even the title, The Furious, fits into this.
 A parent's fury.
 I even posted a comment on the alternate trailer that Regal posted on their own channel, to counteract all the Raid comparisons by making a Night Comes for Us comparison.
 By saying that this is the closest thing a Night Comes for Us sequel that we’re probably going to get until Timo Tjahjanto finally gets the chance to make one.
-Which he claims will focus on the Operator character played by Julie Estelle, the one who kind of stole the show from Joe Taslim’s character Ito and Iko Uwais’s character Arian, and really everyone else in the film, and quickly became a fan favorite from how badass and mysterious she is.
+Which he claims will focus on the Operator character played by Julie Estelle, the one who kind of stole the show from Joe Taslim’s character Ito and Iko Uwais’s character Arian, and really everyone else in the film, and quickly became a fan favorite because of how badass and mysterious she is.
 So sorry, no more Ito.
 I guess he really did die at the end there.

-I have noticed that about the movies I’ve seen with Joe Taslim in them.
-He always plays characters that end up dying.
-His character in The Raid died, his character in The Night Comes for Us is presumed to dead until we’re told or shown otherwise, and of course his character in Mortal Kombat 🐉 (2021) died and was brought back in Mortal Kombat II 🐉 (2026) only to die again.
-And unfortunately, in this movie, his character Navin dies at the end.
+For some reason, Joe Taslim is very much the same.
+He's died in pretty much movie I've seen him in so far, including this one.
 That’s only thing kind of resembling a complaint or nitpick about this movie, I wish he survived until the end.
 Especially since this was his big rematch with Yayan Ruhian, who he previously fought in The Raid and lost.
 He technically won, but at a cost.
 It’s kind of like they both lost.
 They both died together, right next to each other.
 I guess they did it like that to protect Yayan’s dignity by not having a clear winner.
 Even though this is just a movie and these are just roles and not the real actors fighting.
 Or it was to not piss off any of the fans of either of the two actors, the two martial artists 🥋.

 But, once his wife was dead, there was no where for him to go.
 He had nothing left.
 The only thing he was fighting for was gone.
 But, he also had nothing to lose, which is he was so willing to kill Tak after that.
 He wasn’t just stopping this guy ♂︎ from killing these two kids, now it was personal, now it was revenge.
 Maybe one day, he’ll pick a role where he doesn’t die and gets to live until the end.
 I do wish that this wife survived, and that we got to see her fight alongside him, especially since we do see her fight at the beginning.
 She knows some moves too.
 She’s the female Thai martial artist 🇹🇭🥋♀︎ that’s in the cast, Jeeja Yanin AKA Yanin Vismitananda.
 She was in the martial arts action movie 🥋, Chocolate 🍫 (2008), which is the only other thing I know her from besides this and I haven’t even seen the movie yet.
 I didn’t realize it was the actress until after I saw the Wikipedia page for this movie while doing a forward/inverted edit of the trailer, and looked into her Wikipedia page.
 I know this because she’s the only woman ♀︎ that we see doing martial arts 🥋 in this entire movie, that actually has a dedicated fight scene all to herself and is fighting the bad guys.
 If you’re going to kill her off, at least do it on screen, and have her die fighting.
-Pull a Julia from Cowboy Bebop (1998) and have Navin find her, have them fight alongside each other, and then have her die right in from him.
+Pull a Julia from Cowboy Bebop (1998) and have Navin find her, have them fight alongside each other, and then have her die right in front of him.

 Speaking of Cowboy Bebop (1998), I am still rewatching that show, I finished watching the first two discs 💿 and I’ll be on the third disc 💿, hopefully sometime this week.
 And then once that’s done, I’ll start writing the series portion of the review before I jump into the movie, and then the video game.
 I still haven’t finished watching the longplay of that game.
 I haven’t gotten that far, just the part where Spike meets Steve, the music producer trying to find “Pearls,” the long song by Priscilla A., and then meets the two brother and sister rookie bounty hunters, and then walks away from them after they get distracted arguing with each other like a bunch of amateurs.
 Letting their bounty get away, and mistaking Spike for a bounty head.
 But I will try to step it up, and finish watching it so I can write the video game portion of the review after I’m done writing the movie portion.
 But I’m writing this review and other reviews to hold you over until then because this will take awhile.
 This is a huge project that I’ve gotten myself into, and it’s not going to be done in a week I can tell you that.
 I did call that though, after I saw the trailer and rewatched it several times, that the wife would either die or already be dead and only the other guy ♂︎’s daughter would survive and they’d get to have a happy ending.
 I didn’t predict that the journalist guy ♂︎ would also die and that the main guy ♂︎ and his daughter would take in that boy ♂︎ that lured her in to get kidnapped by the human traffickers.

 I just went into this wanted to watch a kick ass action movie, and that’s exactly what I got.
 This is a kick ass action movie.
 It’s my kind of movie.
 I was a bit worried that people were hyping it up too much, and that marketing was hyping it up too much, by featuring quotes that called it the greatest action movie of the decade, and even Joe Taslim saying in interviews that it was going to change the way people view action movies and change how people make action movies, and the movie wasn’t going to live up to the hype, and I was going to be a bit disappointed.
 But I wasn’t.
 It was definitely worth the hype, it’s deserving of all the hype.
 It is definitely one of the better action movies of the decade so far, we’re already halfway through it.
 2025 was the halfway point of the 2020s, and now we’re entering the late 2020s, though I consider 2026 to still be the mid 2020s.
 The late 2020s don’t start until 2027, next year.
 And keep in mind, I’m not a hater of any of the action movies I’ve seen so far.
-I liked the two Jason Statham movies I’ve seen so far this decade, The Beekeeper 🐝 and A Working Man, I liked The Killer’s Game, I liked Shadow Force (2025), I liked Boy Kills World, and I liked Nobody (2021).
+I liked the two Jason Statham movies I’ve seen so far this decade, The Beekeeper 🐝 and A Working Man ♂︎, I liked The Killer’s Game, I liked Shadow Force (2025), I liked Boy Kills World, and I liked Nobody (2021).

 I still plan on watching the Jason Statham movie that came out in January called Shelter (2026) and I plan on watching the other one coming out this year, Mutiny (2026), which is also about fighting human traffickers.
 And I still plan on watching Nobody 2, I want to watch that movie so bad, and Bob Odenkirk’s action movie this year, Normal, which technically came out last year in 2025 on the film festival circuit, but just barely got a wide theatrical release this year in April.
 That’s why I refer to it as Normal (2025) as opposed to Normal (2026).
 It’s the same story with this movie.
 It was released on the film festival circuit, which is where all those early reviews and review quotes they used in the trailer came from, as well as in Hong Kong movie theaters 🇭🇰.
 But it’s just barely got an American theatrical release 🇺🇸 last week on Friday June 12, 2026.
 So, even though this year is when most Americans 🇺🇸 will finally get to see this movie, I’m still referring to this movie as The Furious (2025).